surister/blog/content/blog/implementing-uuid8-for-cratedb.md

 #comment_links: [ { 'name': 'reddit', 'href': '' }, { 'name': 'hacker news', 'href': '' } ]
 ---

-1. explain briefly distributed database/cratedb
-2. explain why we need unique primary keys (also mention how nice it'd be to have sortable stuff)
+Title: Implementing the CrateFlake a time-based unique token for CrateDB
+0. Introduction: What are you going to read in this blogpost
+1. Explain what a distributed database is - Introduce CrateDB.
+2. Explain why
 3. explain what UUID is
 4. limitations on cratedb _id field and generate_uuid4 (how can we sort/can we sort on _id? how is _id generated)
-5. propose UUID7  or UUID8 as solutions
+5. propose cratyflake
 6. try UUID7/UUID8 IN CLIENT

+0. Introduction
+1. Distributed databases and a problem of them
+2. Uuuids as solutions of that problem
+3. My own proposal
+this is introduction

+## [Introduction]{.text-h4}
+Distribute databases are very complex with additional layers of challenges compared to traditional databases.
+In this blog we will explore one of those challenges: uniquely identifying a row.
+We will also propose a custom UUID for CrateDB the 'CratyFlake'.

+By the end of the post I hope you will have a better understanding of distributed databases and the role of UUIDs.

+If you are already well-versed in Databases and just want to read about the Crateyflake, jump [here]

+## [About databases]{.text-h3 .text-red}

-## [The distributed nature of CrateDB.]{.text-h4}
+### [The distributed nature of CrateDB.]{.text-h4}
 CrateDB is a distributed SQL Database.
 This means that unlike your good old Postgres instance, which only has one node, CrateDB forms clusters; two or more nodes will join up, communicate and work together.
 Everytime you select data, the work will be split among the nodes, this and many other :alink{text="features" url="https://cratedb.com/docs/guide/feature/index.html"} make queries in CrateDB extremely fast on huge tables.

-CrateDB follows a shared nothing architecture, every node has its own copy of the data, one advantage of this is HA (High Availability.)
+CrateDB follows a shared nothing architecture where every node has its own copy of the data, one advantage of this is HA (High Availability.)
 If a meteor hits the datacenter where you are hosting a node, other nodes in other datacenters can survive, your application (with slower queries) will still work and still be able to make the Monday's deadline.

 ::Alert